 Prague is hilly so while you may be fine with short sleeves in the Old Town, it can get pretty windy at the Prague Castle.
 Always have a jacket with you.
 The weather can change dramatically within minutes.

-Finally, do favor to your legs, wear comfortable shoes.
+Finally, do a favor to your legs, wear comfortable shoes.
 The streets in Prague are all cobblestoned, which means high heels are pointless.

 6. Eating and Drinking

 The favorite one in the list of Prague travel tips for those, who want to feel the taste of the city.
 Eating out in Prague is much cheaper than in other European countries.
 But there’s a trick; go to the non-tourist restaurants.
-Restaurants in central touristic parts of the city, like Charles Bridge, will take twice much, just because of the location.
+Restaurants in central touristic parts of the city, like Charles Bridge, will take twice as much, just because of the location.

-Go a bit further from the center and enjoy a full lunch of pork, sauce, six dumplings and a half litre of beer for just $5 USD.
-Good options of a cozy atmosphere and real Czech cuisine is the pub called “Lokal”.
+Go a bit further from the center and enjoy a full lunch of pork, sauce, six dumplings and a half liter of beer for just $5 USD.
+Good options for a cozy atmosphere and real Czech cuisine is the pub called “Lokal”.
 Another Czech restaurant with tasty traditional food is “V Kolkovně”, which has mainly Czech clients and high reputation.
 Very common Czech dishes are Dumplings with Sauce and Meat, Svickova.
 Roast Duck and Schnitzel with potato salad.

 And of course, Czech bear could not be apart from the Prague travel tips; it is Czech God and pride.
-There is no nation in the world, which drinks more beer than Czech do.
+There is no nation in the world, which drinks more beer than Czech does.
 So, the beer is very and has perfect quality.
 It is sometimes cheaper than water.
 It costs more or less 1.5 USD.
 A great place to enjoy Czech beer is “Pivovarsky Dum”.

 Czech is an expensive and cheap country at the same time.
 That’s why this point is important in the Prague travel tips.
 Avoid buying useless, expensive souvenirs and crafts from the Old Town and Charles Bridge.
 Especially when it’s your first days in Prague and you didn’t get used to the currency.
 You’ll think it’s a small souvenir will not harm your pocket.
 Well, it will, as you buy it 4-5 times more expensive than it costs actually.
 Besides that, the majority of the products in these shops are not even close to Prague and Czech culture.
 Russian Dolls?
 Arabian scarves?
 Chinese Crafts?
 You’ll find everything there.
 So wait, enjoy the city, watch the shops for several days and you’ll find many interesting and cheap gifts for you and for your loved ones a bit further from the center.

 Everything depends on the product you want to buy.
-Electronics, for example is quite expensive, but beer, cigarettes, restaurant food and anything locally made are cheap and accessible.
+Electronics, for example, is quite expensive, but beer, cigarettes, restaurant food and anything locally made are cheap and accessible.

 8.Must see spots

 Prague travel tips list will be incomplete without the top sights of the city.
 Prague is really beautiful and has much to stare at.
 That’s why it is always full of tourists.
 Visit the main sights either early in the morning or late at night. there is nothing better than watching the sunrise from the Charles bridge or the sunset over the Prague Castle.
-You’ll enjoy the most popular spots of the city better and fully, if they’re not crowded.
-The sights which you should visit firs are
+You’ll enjoy the most popular spots of the city better and fully if they’re not crowded.
+The sights which you should visit first are